-Hurricanes, typhoons and cyclones are just different names for a powerful, rotating storm with thunder, lightning and rain.
+Hurricanes, typhoons, and cyclones are just different names for a powerful, rotating storm with thunder, lightning, and rain.
 Hurricanes are one of the atmospheres most powerful and dangerous forces.
-They are a major hazard to people, buildings and the environment.
+They are a major hazard to people, buildings, and the environment.
 Hurricanes kill more people each year than any other storm.

 Hurricane is the term used for these storms in America, the Caribbean and Gulf of Mexico i.e. the Atlantic Ocean.
-In the Pacific Ocean they are known as Typhoons, in the Indian Ocean as Cyclones and in Australia as willy-willies.
-Hurricanes and typhoons occur between the months of July and October in the Atlantic and Pacific Ocean.
+In the Pacific Ocean, they are known as Typhoons, in the Indian Ocean as Cyclones and in Australia as willy-willies.
+Hurricanes and typhoons occur between the months of July and October in the Atlantic and the Pacific Ocean.
 In the Indian Ocean and off the Australian coast they occur from November to March.

 A tropical storm is classified as a hurricane when wind speeds reach 74 miles per hour, though hurricane winds can be much faster.
-The centre of a hurricane is called an ‘eye’, where winds are light and cloud is broken.
+The center of a hurricane is called an ‘eye’, where winds are light and cloud is broken.
 Since 1954, all tropical storms have been given names so they can be identified quickly and told apart.
 The first storm of the year will be given a name beginning with ‘A' for example Alexandra, the next with ‘B’ etc. Only women’s names were used in the past, but from 1979 alternate male and female names have been used.
 The names of powerful hurricanes, which caused a lot of damage, are never used again.

 A hurricane may start as a small thunderstorm over a warm tropical ocean.
 If the water is warm enough (over 24ºC), a few storms may join together to create one larger storm.
 This storm’s eye may be just 200 miles across and have only gale force winds at first.
 Strong winds high in the atmosphere may make this storm start to rotate counter clockwise.
 As the storm moves west across the ocean it gains more energy by collecting more moist and warm air, spinning faster and in smaller circles.
 The storms eye may now be just 30 miles across and hurricane force winds swirl around it.